earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-lidar-and-raster/lidar-raster-intro/2018-02-05-raster06-classify-raster.md

 * **Data import / cleanup:** load and "clean" the data.
 This includes cropping, removing with `nodata` values
 * **Data Exploration:** understand the range and distribution of values in your data.
 This may involve plotting histograms and scatter plots to determine what classes are appropriate for our data
 * **Reclassify the Data:** Once you understand the distribution of your data, you are ready to reclassify.
-There are statistical and non statistical approaches to reclassification.
-Here you will learn how to manuall reclassify a raster using bins that you define in your data explocation step.
+There are statistical and non-statistical approaches to reclassification.
+Here you will learn how to manuall reclassify a raster using bins that you define in your data exploration step.

 Please note - working with data is not a linear process.
 Above you see a potential workflow.
 You will develop your own workflow and approach.

 To get started, first load the required libraries and then open up your raster.
-In this case you are using the lidar canopy height model (CHM) that you calculated in the previous lesson.
+In this case, you are using the lidar canopy height model (CHM) that you calculated in the previous lesson.

 {:.input}
 ```python